NASWA-OpenUI/Overview/Open UI Initiative Module Set.md

 ## Considerations for Defining Open UI Modules

 As we define Open UI Modules, there are many parts of administering UI programs that the specifications will need to consider, such as:
-* Issue detection: this is something that can occur nearly anywhere in the system and will trigger fact-finding and decision-making processes where appropriate.
+* Issue Detection: This can occur at nearly any point in the system and typically initiates fact-finding and decision-making processes when necessary.
 * Federal reviews and corresponding quality checks
 * Workflow Engine: More research is needed to better define the relationship between functionality within modules and overall workflows, both automatic and manual, that keep a UI system running.
 * User Interfaces: While we know that the Open UI Framework is not going to define or specify user interfaces, there is more that we need to do in terms of understanding and documenting the relationship between the functionality within modules, the users involved in that functionality, and the way that those users interact with that functionality.

 ## The List of Open UI Modules

-### High confidence: Modules that Open UI has confidence exist with well-understood boundaries
+### High confidence: Modules that Open UI has confidence are necessary with clearly defined, well-understood boundaries

 **Account Management:** The Account Management module includes functionality for user account creation and maintenance.
 This includes self-service and staff-assisted account management for claimants and employers and administrative user access management for staff user accounts.
 This includes managing users' profiles.

 **Initial Claim:** This module supports the collection of comprehensive information to file an initial unemployment insurance claim for standard Unemployment Compensation (UC), UC for Federal Employees (UCFE), and UC for Ex-Servicemembers.
 The data required includes claimant's employment history, current ability and availability to work, and reasons for job separation at the time of filing.
 The Initial Claims Module is the source of truth for the claim record.

-**Federal Reporting Module:** The Federal Reporting module includes the functionality to generate and manage Federally required reports to USDOL/ETA required reports.
+**Federal Reporting Module:** This module includes functionality to generate and manage all reports required byt the U.S. Department of Labor (USDOL/ETA).

 **Monetary Determination:** The Monetary Determination module enables a set of calculations and decisions to assess monetary eligibility, including the establishment of a benefit year, weekly benefit amount, and maximum payable amount.
 This module includes determining potential benefit liabilities for each employer, including noncharging and payment reductions.